 We are an optometry clinic.
 We aim to give you the best experience in caring for every aspect of your eyes and vision.
 We provide individualized vision testing, preventative eye health examinations, urgent medical eye care, and accessible vision technology for all types of people.
-We also have one of the best selections of eyewear that you will ever find.
+We also have a deep selection of new and vintage eyewear.

 What should I expect at my first appointment?